1960 U-2 incident: Event

 The U-2 flight was expected, and all units of the Soviet Air Defence Forces in the Central Asia, Kazakhstan, Siberia, Ural, and later in the USSR European Region and Extreme North, were placed on red alert.
 Soon after the aircraft was detected, Lieutenant General of the Air Force Yevgeniy Savitskiy ordered the air-unit commanders "to attack the violator by all alert flights located in the area of foreign plane's course, and to ram if necessary".

+Because of the U-2's extreme altitude, Soviet attempts to intercept the aircraft using fighter aircraft failed.
+The U-2's course was out of range of several of the nearest SAM sites, and one SAM site failed to engage the aircraft since it was not on duty that day.

+Powers' account of the flight shows that one of the last targets he overflew was the Chelyabinsk-65 plutonium production facility.

-Because of the U-2's extreme operating altitude, Soviet attempts to intercept the aircraft using fighter aircraft failed.
-The U-2's course was out of range of several of the nearest SAM sites, and one SAM site even failed to engage the aircraft since it was not on duty that day.
-The U-2 was shot down near Kosulino, Ural Region, by the first of three S-75 Dvina surface-to-air missiles fired by a battery commanded by Mikhail Voronov.
-The SA-75 site had been supposedly identified previously by the CIA, using photos taken during Vice President Richard Nixon's visit to Sverdlovsk the previous summer.
+His U-2 was shot down near Kosulino, Ural Region, by the first of three S-75 Dvina surface-to-air missiles fired by a battery commanded by Mikhail Voronov.
+The S-75 site had been supposedly identified previously by the CIA, using photos taken during Vice President Richard Nixon's visit to Sverdlovsk the previous summer.

-Powers bailed out but neglected to disconnect his oxygen hose first and struggled with it until it broke, enabling him to separate from the aircraft.
-After parachuting safely down onto Soviet soil, Powers was quickly captured.
-Powers carried with him a modified silver dollar which contained a lethal, shellfish-derived saxitoxin-tipped needle, but he did not use it.
+Powers bailed out but neglected to disconnect his oxygen hose and struggled with it until it broke, enabling him to separate from the aircraft.
+After parachuting safely onto Soviet soil, Powers was quickly captured.
+Powers carried a modified silver dollar which contained a lethal, shellfish-derived saxitoxin-tipped needle, but he did not use it.

-The SAM command center was unaware that the aircraft was destroyed for more than 30 minutes.
+The SAM command center was unaware for more than 30 minutes that the aircraft was destroyed.
 One of the Soviet MiG-19 fighters pursuing Powers was also destroyed in the missile salvo, and the pilot, Sergei Safronov, was killed.
 The MiGs' IFF transponders were not yet switched to the new May codes because of the 1 May holiday.